Anime4000/sd_dreambooth_extension/README.md

 # Dreambooth Extension for SD 1.5 (512)
-This Dreambooth mainly for Anime, few code modification from [@Anzhc](https://github.com/Anzhc/)
+This Dreambooth mainly for Anime, code modification from [@Anzhc](https://github.com/Anzhc/)

 ## 1.5 Stable Plus
 This is a fork based on older commits with D8 extension in pre-SDXL rework form, as it's generally most stable and usable one, if you are not interested in SDXL.